 Carry a pair of noise-canceling headphones in your bag.

-Outdoor parties are especially great as there is a reduced risk of offensive smells and contained noise, while pool parties are good for building motor skills.
+Outdoor parties are especially great, as there is a reduced risk of offensive smells and contained noise, while pool parties are good for building motor skills.

-3. Plan food carefully and think about texture
+3. Plan food carefully and think about texture.

 If your child becomes sleepy after consuming a particular snack, skip it to save energy for the party.
 Include gluten-free and casein-free food and drinks since there is a high rate of gluten and dairy intolerance in autistic kids.
 Baby carrots, celery sticks and diluted fruit juice are healthy options.

 Consider making pound cookies — pounding away could help decrease excess energy prior to a party!
-Prepare by counting out candy pieces, placing the candy in a sealed plastic bag, and “bashing” it with a wooden mallet or small hammer.
-Remove the crushed candy from the plastic bag and incorporate the pieces into cookie dough before baking in the oven.
+Prepare them by counting out candy pieces, placing the candy in a sealed plastic bag, and “bashing” it with a wooden mallet or small hammer.
+Remove the crushed candy from the plastic bag and incorporate the pieces into cookie dough before baking them in the oven.
 Pound cookies reinforce counting skills and teach your kids to participate in hosting.
 Praising your child for helping with the cookies could also be a great conversation starter at the party.

-4. Keep the noise volume appropriate
+4. Keep the noise volume appropriate.

-5. Opt for previously tested (and appropriate) activities
+5. Opt for previously tested (and appropriate) activities.

-Go for activities your child has already tried and enjoyed.
+Choose activities your child has already tried and enjoyed.
 Beaded empathy bracelets are fun to make, with each colored bead representing a different emotion.
 Yellow beads symbolize happiness, while blue beads symbolize relaxation.
 Calm-down bottles — made with water, clear glue, glitter and food coloring — are calming to the sight and touch.

 Colored dry rice, foam or cloud dough feel soothing to the hands.
 Invite an assistant or babysitter your child knows and likes to help at the party.

-Lighting candles on the cake or singing songs may be too much for some kids, so you may choose to skip these parts.
+Lighting candles on the cake or singing songs may be too much for some kids, so you may choose to skip these activities.
 You could whisper songs as an alternative to skipping songs completely.

-Consider requesting donations of food cans or supplies to a homeless shelter or animal shelter in lieu of receiving gifts.
+Consider requesting donations of canned food or supplies to a homeless shelter or animal shelter in lieu of receiving gifts.
 If you opt to receive gifts, perhaps tell your child what gifts to expect ahead of time.
 Opening gifts in front of guests may create anxiety.

-6. Carefully plan your guest list
+6. Carefully plan your guest list.

-7. Be compassionate to yourself
+7. Be compassionate to yourself.